-Writing OKR Guide: How To Write an Outcome Focused Objective
+Writing OKR Guide: How To Write an Outcome-focused Objective

 It's easy to fall into the trap of writing an objective describing an activity you wish to undertake rather than an outcome to achieve.
 These tips can help.